Time & Date

 WBUR CitySpace 890 Commonwealth Avenue Boston, MA 02215Open in Google Maps

-Louise Aronson, professor of geriatric medicine at the University of California at San Francisco and author of "Elderhood: Reinventing Aging, Transforming Medicine, and Reimagining Life" delivers a keynote addressing the importance of lifestyle choices and accessible healthcare services.
+Louise Aronson, professor of geriatric medicine at the University of California at San Francisco and author of "Elderhood: Reinventing Aging, Transforming Medicine, and Reimagining Life" discusses the importance of lifestyle choices and accessible healthcare services.
 Her talk will focus on how policies, medical systems, social opportunities and personal choices shape age as much as biology.

-Joann Montepare, director of the RoseMary B. Fuss Center for Research on Aging and Intergenerational Studies at Lasell University, will lead a panel discussion on key issues raised in the keynote.
+Joann Montepare, director of the RoseMary B. Fuss Center for Research on Aging and Intergenerational Studies at Lasell University, will leads a panel discussion on key issues raised by Aronson.

 - Jan Hively - Boston College Sloan Center on Aging and Work, and co-founder of the global Pass It On Network